 Four Weeks Ahead: Book Movers and Pack Up

 At the four-week mark, it is time for people to book an appointment with movers if it's within their budget.
 Otherwise, they should schedule the moving truck rental, book a secure storage facility if necessary and confirm arrangements with friends and family.

 After that, they can start packing all the non-essentials in the house and label the boxes clearly with the item names and their ideal location in the new house.
 Don't forget to call the utility companies to let them know the date of their move so that they can set up services at their new home.
 Additionally, have them purchase the best homeowners insurance they can find before closing on the new home.

 By the two-week mark, all the non-essentials in the house should be in clearly labeled boxes.
 At that point, it's time for people to think about how to transport valuables and pets.

-It is also helpful for people to get a couple coolers for transporting frozen and refrigerated food to the new house.
+It is also helpful for people to get a couple of coolers for transporting frozen and refrigerated food to the new house.
 While doing that, they should make sure that there's plenty of easy-to-make food on hand for the household and helpers.
-Plus, some money should be stashed away for takeout over the next couple of weeks, because it'll be a busy time getting settled.
+Plus, some money should be stashed away for takeout over the next couple of weeks because it'll be a busy time getting settled.

 One Week: Confirm All Plans and Get Ready

 With just one week until the big move, it's time for people to confirm all plans and get ready to go.
-Also, they should prepare to clean their old home from top to bottom, once all the stuff is moved out of the way.
+Also, they should prepare to clean their old home from top to bottom once all the stuff is moved out of the way.